-When the dough comes together into a ball, start timing – usually a minimum of 5 minutes is needed.
+When the dough comes together into a ball, start timing – usually a minimum of 5 minutes of kneading is needed.
 Then check the “gluten window” and knead more if necessary.
 (Note: if you are making soft rolls or dough with lots of butter or sugar, you may get a “shaggy” soft dough, not a dough ball.
 This is normal)

 Keep a close eye on the KA, put your hand on the part with the motor to make sure it doesn’t overheat because that will break your mixer.
 I have a 6 qt KitchenAid and haven’t had a problem with this, but I have heard the 5qt.
-Artisan series are notorious for this.
+Artisan series are notorious for this problem.
 If the motor feels really hot, turn it off for a minute or two and let it cool down.

 Turn the dough out into a greased bowl and cover with a wet kitchen towel or greased parchment paper.
 Set in a warm place to rise.

 Let rise until doubled, then proceed with recipe.